fommil/fpmortals/manuscript/wip.md

   final case class Nu   (value: Double) extends AnyVal
 ~~~~~~~~

-If you want to put these types in a JSON message, you'd need to write
+If we want to put these types in a JSON message, we'd need to write a
-a custom `Format` for each type, which is tedious.
+custom `Format` for each type, which is tedious.
 But our `Format`
 implements `xmap`, allowing `Format` to be constructed from a simple
 pattern: